-The evidence supporting these findings is contained in the Commission's Phase One Order; the Initial Comments and Exhibits of DEC, DEP, and DNCP; the Initial Statement of the Public Staff, the Initial Comments of NCSEA and SACE; and the Reply Comments of DEC, DEP, DNCP, NCSEA, the Public Staff, and SACE.
+The evidence supporting this finding of fact is contained in the Initial Comments and Exhibits of DEC, DEP, and DNCP; the Initial Statement of the Public Staff, the Initial Comments of NCSEA and SACE; and the Reply Comments of DEC, DEP, DNCP, NCSEA, the Public Staff, and SACE.

-In the Phase One Order, the Commission found that:
+In the Order on Inputs, the Commission found that:

 Because the focus of the peaker method is on a "hypothetical CT," for the next phase of this proceeding, the Commission concludes that the utilities should use installed cost of CT per kW from publicly available industry sources, such as the EIA or PJM's cost of new entry studies or comparable data.
-Data on the installed cost of CT per kW taken from publicly available industry sources are to be tailored only to the extent clearly needed to adapt any such information to the Carolinas and Virginia.
-(Phase One Order at p.
-48).
+Data on the installed cost of a CT per kW taken from publicly available industry sources are to be tailored only to the extent clearly needed to adapt any such information to the Carolinas and Virginia.